UnionInternationalCheminsdeFer/OSDM/spec/models.md

 Reservations have several additional attributes due to their specificities compared to admission products:

-- Reservation Details provide additional information on the service Level and, once the offer will have been booked, the exact reserved places, with their properties and links to the concerned passengers
+- Reservation Details provide additional information on the accommodation type and, once the offer will have been booked, the exact reserved places, with their properties and links to the concerned passengers